Are you a buyer looking for a solar rooftop for your house or commercial establishment?

 ( Units /month)

 Solar PV system Usability

-An important consideration to look at the Net Metering option where surplus power is supplied to the DISCOM and the DISCOM credits the user for the extra power supplied.
+Look at the Net Metering option where surplus power generated from the Solar is supplied to the DISCOMs(Power distribution companies).
+The DISCOM’s credit the user for the extra power supplied.

-If you are looking to install a Rooftop Solar system, look no further – Lavancha helps you to get a proper site survey done so that you get the best out of the solar pv system.
+If you are looking to install a Rooftop Solar system, look no further.
+Lavancha can help you to get a proper site survey done so that you get the best out of the Solar PV system.
 Get an appointment with our consultant today for a Solar site survey.